epam/edp-install/docs/roadmap.md

 ### Split Jira and Commit Validation Sections

-[Commit Validate step](user-guide/pipeline-stages.md#stages-description) was initially designed to be aligned with [Jira Integration](operator-guide/jira-integration.md) and cannot be used as single feature.
+`Commit Validate step` was designed to be aligned with [Jira Integration](operator-guide/jira-integration.md) and cannot be used as single feature.
 Target state is to ensure features *CommitMessage Validation* and *Jira Integration* both can be used independently.
 We also want to add support for [Conventional Commits](https://www.conventionalcommits.org){target=_blank}.

 !!! success "EDP Release 3.2.0"
     [EDP Portal](https://github.com/epam/edp-headlamp) has separate sections for [Jira Integration](operator-guide/jira-integration.md) and CommitMessage Validation step.